londonmeanswild/museum-experience/_clients/looking-to-understand.md

 We see a mobile interface - either through an app or device - as a way to collect feedback from visitors (task 2).
 This feedback will be saved to the database for each specific piece they comment on (task 3).
 Some computer algorithm would search for certain keywords in each of the comments.
 It would then categorize these comments based on positive/negative feedback, whether or not the feedback is a question, etc. (task 5).
 This information could then we relayed to curators, supporting a more direct information stream between visitor and curator (task 6).

-**Design 2:** "Presentation and Interaction" --> Design two combines tasks [3, 4, 5, 6](https://londonmeanswild.github.io/museum-experience/teamwork/ideas/2018/10/12/task-review/)
+**design 2:** "Presentation and Interaction" --> Design two combines tasks [3, 4, 5, 6](https://londonmeanswild.github.io/museum-experience/teamwork/ideas/2018/10/12/task-review/)

 ![design two, image one](/museum-experience/images/ideation/design-2-1.png)
 ![design two, image two](/museum-experience/images/ideation/design-2-2.png)